jstreb/appcloud-client-server/README.md

      -p, --app-path [path]     The path to put the generated application.
 This should only be set if you wish to put the application somewhere other then within the packaged web server.
      -k, --sdk-version         The version of the App Cloud SDK.

 The typical flow for getting started is to simply run `appcloud -c`, to generate the appcloud packaged web server.
 (A lightweight [express](http://expressjs.com/) web server).
-After that if you `cd appcloud` and then run `node app.js`, you will start the appcloud web server.
+After that `cd appcloud` and then run `npm install`, to install the necessary packages for the web server.
+Once that completes run `node app.js`, which will start the appcloud web server.
 When you first start the server it will look like:

 ![App Cloud Web Server](http://f.cl.ly/items/180I1o3H210F2W1d1l1H/Screen%20Shot%202012-07-27%20at%2012.55.31%20PM.png)